Languages in RPGs: Written Languages

 Since this article argues for a more “realistic” approach to languages in RPGs, the author will outline a hybrid of the previous two approaches.

-Essentially, scripts are either Normal, Archaic, Adapted, or Complex.
+Essentially, we will categorize scripts as Normal, Archaic, Adapted, Complex, or Polyglot.

 Normal Script

 A Normal Script is ideally suited to a single Language.
 Anyone who can read learns that Script when they learn the Language.
+“Normal” scripts, in this usage, denotes scripts that are ill-suited to any language but the one for which its speakers developed it.
 This is the default.

 Adapted Script